Probing the mass relation between supermassive black holes and dark matter halos at high redshifts by gravitational wave experiments: summary and discussion

 In this work, we do not take into account the detailed parameters of the SMBH merger, e.g., the spins and eccentricity of BH binaries.
 The spins of the BH binary are related to the final BH recoil.
 The strong final BH recoil in the SMBH coalescence can eject one of the two SMBHs from the host DM halo.
 The eccentricity of the BH binary affects the spectrum of the GW radiation.
-Larger eccentricity leads to a decrease in the amplitude of the GW radiation in the PTA frequency range~\citep{enoki2007effect, ravi2014binary}.
+Larger eccentricity leads to a decrease in the amplitude of the GW radiation in the PTA frequency range~\citep{2007PThPh.117..241E, 2014MNRAS.442...56R}.
 Therefore, such parameters of the SMBH merger affect the amplitude of the GW background or the event rate of the GW bursts.
-Furthermore, if triple BH interaction occurs in a system, one of three BHs will be ejected, and then the radius of the other two BHs will shrink and lead to their coalescence \citep{volonteri2003assembly, bonetti2018post}.
+Also, the orbital evolution via the three-body interaction between the SMBH binary and stars in the system affects the spectrum in the low-frequency \citep{2004ApJ...611..623S}.
+Recent PTA observations such as NANOGrav(2023) (see e.g. \citealt{2023ApJ...951L...8A} and \citealt{2023ApJ...952L..37A}) imply the importance of the effect of eccentricity and the orbital evolution via environmental interaction from the view of the spectrum of observed GWB.
+Furthermore, if triple BH interaction occurs in a system, one of three BHs will be ejected, and then the radius of the other two BHs will shrink and lead to their coalescence \citep{2003ApJ...582..559V, 2018MNRAS.477.2599B}.
 Thus, triple BH interactions also have a possibility to affect the SMBH merger rate.
-The orbital evolution via the three-body interaction between the SMBH binary and stars in the system affects the spectrum in the low-frequency \citep{sesana2004low}.
 As future work, we should consider how these affect SMBH evolution and future GW observations.